sanand0/prompts/afterslides.md

 - Prefix each transcript section with a Markdown slide.
 - Write as if the slides were written BEFORE the talk.
 Don't refer to participants.
 - Begin the slide with an H2 heading (≤10 words) that captures the core insight or action.
-  - Use McKinsey-style action titles / newspaper-style headlines.
-They're insightful, useful takeaways for the reader.
+  - Use McKinsey-style action titles: insightful, useful takeaways for the reader.
   - Avoid vague verbs like "explore" or placeholders like "next steps" or "introduction".
 State the actual insight or directive.
   - First, write headings as an outline.
 - **Verify outline**.
 Read the outline.
 See if it forms a complete, cohesive story covering the entire transcript.